CrunchyData/pg_featureserv/API.md

 Path: `/collections/{cid}/items`

 ### Parameters
-* `crs=SRID` - specifies the CRS for the output feature geometry
-* `limit=N` - limits the number of features in the response.
-* `offset=N` - starts the response at an offset.
-* `sortby=[+|-]PROP` - sort the response items by a property (ascending (default) or descending).
 * `bbox=mix,miny,maxx,maxy` - filter features in response to ones intersecting a bounding box (in lon/lat or specified CRS).
 * `bbox-crs=SRID` - specify CRS for the `bbox` coordinates
 * `<propname>=val` - filter features for a property having a value.
   Multiple property filters are ANDed together.
+* `filter=cql-expr` - filters features via a CQL expression
+* `filter-crs=SRID` - specifies the CRS for geometry values in the CQL filter
+* `transform=fun1[,args][|fun2,args...]` - transform the feature geometry by a geometry function pipeline.
+* `groupby=PROP-NAME` - group results on a property.
+Usually used with an aggregate `transform` function.
 * `properties=PROP-LIST`- return only specific properties (comma-separated).
   If PROP-LIST is empty, no properties are returned.
   If not present, all properties are returned.
+* `crs=SRID` - specifies the CRS for the output feature geometry
 * `precision=N` - set precision of GeoJSON ordinates to use N decimal places
-* `transform=fun1[,args][|fun2,args...]` - transform the feature geometry by a geometry function pipeline.
+* `sortby=[+|-]PROP` - sort the response items by a property (ascending (default) or descending).
-* `groupby=PROP-NAME` - group results on a property.
-Usually used with an aggregate `transform` function.
+* `limit=N` - limits the number of features in the response.
+* `offset=N` - starts the response at an offset.

 ### Response

-GeoJSON document containg the features produced by the request.
+GeoJSON document containing the features resulting from the request query.

 #### Links
 * self - `/collections/{cid}/items.json` - This document as JSON